Scottapotamas/zaphod-bot/firmware/src/application/guidance/README.md

 This allows micron resolution positioning to +-2147 meters for reference, for comparison, 16-bit positioning would constrain the axis to 65 mm travel

+# Principle of operation

+End-effector guidance is achieved through two distinct approaches:

+- Executing planned moves which describe a line/spline in 3D space along with a duration, or
+- Passing in a target effector position and 'let the robot work out how to get there'

-# Input Requests
+# Executing Movements

+The movement handling pipeline implemented in `path_interpolator` can be summarised as:

+- Provide an inbound request queue,
+- Mutate/check the request as needed,
+- Calculate the effector position matching the expected 'completion at this time',
+- Pass the position off for kinematics handling.

+## Request Sources

 Movement requests can originate from several different sources:

 - supervisor task(s) may request the effector to move somewhere/home,
 - user-interface requested moves when the user manually jogs, or from a planned sequence of moves,
 - generated moves as part of the demonstration mode(s).

 As a result, we need to handle an inbound queue of motion requests that is deeper than what we can currently execute.
 There's also the possibility that inbound requests arrive out-of-order.

-Therefore, the move request pipeline:

-- Provides an inbound request queue,
-- Pending moves are then copied into a reasonably large pool,
-- In the background, or as needed, search the pool for the next move,
-- Pass that movement request to the path interpolator module for execution 'very soon'.

-This behaviour is implemented by `request_handler`.

-# Executing Motion Requests
+For simpler/internal behaviours such as manual jog requests or moves generated internally, the 'planning' contract is pretty easy to uphold.
+In situations where deep pools and ordering is required (i.e. event mode), the supervisor will proxy mvoement requests through a `request_handler` task which contains bulk storage and will emit events in order.

+## Inbound Request Queue

-The path interpolator maintains a (small) inbound move queue and waits for movements to be added, then it runs through a sequence of processes to execute the move.
+The path interpolator maintains a (small) inbound move queue and waits for movements to be added, then unblocks to run through the execution sequences until another move is needed.

 ## Pre-move processing